Pan-Seared Oven-Finished Tri-Tip

 Ingredients

-• 2 teaspoons seasoning salt
+• 2 teaspoons seasoned salt

-• 1 teaspoon course ground black pepper
+• 1 teaspoon course ground pepper

 • 1/2 teaspoon granulated garlic

-• 1/8 teaspoon dried thyme leaves
+• 1/8 teaspoon thyme dried

-• Step 3 Heat an oven-proof pan over medium heat with a little avocado or olive oil and place a seasoned tri-tip fat cap side down and sear for 7 minutes or more over medium heat until a good crust has formed.
+• Heat an oven-proof pan over medium heat with a little avocado or olive oil and place a seasoned tri-tip fat cap side down and sear for 7 minutes or more over medium heat until a good crust has formed.

-• Step 4 After 7 minutes, take a peak and see if there is a nicely browned crust, if not let it go for another couple minutes.
+• After 7 minutes, take a peak and see if there is a nicely browned crust, if not let it go for another couple minutes.
 Once there is a good crust, flip and place in an oven preheated to 425 degrees.

-• Step 8 Serve with chimichurri sauce (optional).
+• Serve with chimichurri sauce (optional).

 Leave a Reply